 Optimizing Content for Backlinks and Shares

-So how can you do this?
+So, how can you do this?

 Become a “Link Magnet”

-- Being controversial.
+- Be controversial.
 If you offer an opinion that goes against the grain, this can help you to stand out and attract more attention (and, thus, backlinks).
-Be careful, though; if your entire approach is to produce controversial content just for the sake of being controversial, your audience will eventually get wise and any long-term impact will be lost.
+Be careful, though; if your entire approach is to produce controversial content just to get attention, your audience will know and you’ll lose any long-term impact.

 Promote Social Sharing